reidac/buttons/README.md

     04: ADD
     05: PUSH 2147483648 ; v = v mod 2^31
     06: MOD
     07: STOR AX         ; Preserve the state value, but duplicate it
-    08: RSTOR AX        ; on the stack to generate output.
+    08: RSTOR AX        ; ...on the stack to generate output.
     09: RSTOR AX        ; 2x -- first for remainer.
     11: PUSH 65536      ; Output is state/2^16.
     12: MOD             ; Consumes 1 of the v's.